joeljackson/whereisjoel/src/pages/articles/2019-04-23--Cycle-Time.md

 ## How do I apply cycle time?

 One of the strengths of cycle time is that it applies to any part of your software process.
 It's frequently a trait of effective software organizations that whichever portion of their workflow you look at, the cycle time is relatively short.
+Let's take a look at some areas you'd consider applying cycle time to.

 ### Time to release

-Decreasing the time from deciding to build something to actually releasing gives your team 3 superpowers that not every team has
+Decreasing the time from deciding to build something to actually releasing gives your team 4 superpowers

 1. Better feedback.
 When your cycle time is short, it gives your team more opportunity to understand the effectiveness of features.
 The most important barometer of whether your software is good is whether it's being used for the thing it's intended to accomplish.
 Teams that have long cycle times lose valuable opportunities to get feedback on whether their software actually works.